shilpakancharla/snn-networking/README.md

 * `create_traffic_size_distribution`: fill out the dictionary with size distribution metrics.

 * `get_max_avg_lambda`: process the string with the maximum average lambda value and retrieve that value for the corresponding dictionary.

+## Simulation Results

+The simulation results data structure is formatted as a list of lists of dictionaries.

+* `get_simulation_metrics`: extract information about global packets, global losses, global delays, and simulation metric results.

+* `create_simulation_list`: extract the individual simulation results, populate the dictionary, and append them to the array.

+* `modify_tokens`: modifies the measurement tokens list so that are no '|' or ';' present, but all tokens are separated and present.

+## Link Usage

+The link usage are organized as a list structure.

+* `get_link_usage_metrics`: given a link usage file, extract information about various metrics present.
+If a link does not exist, populate the list of metrics with all -1.